 The Flash memory is organized as 32-bit wide memory cells that can be used for storing both code and data constants.
-The Flash module is located at a specific base address in the memory map of the microcontroller.
-For the base address, please refer to the related STM32F101xF/G and STM32F103xF/G reference manual.
+The Flash module is located at a specific base address in the memory map of each STM32F10xxx microcontroller type.
+For the base address, please refer to the related STM32F10xxx reference manual.